LukaszMilaszewski/MyPlaces/README.md

 # The idea
 ----
-MyPlaces is an iOS mobile application which gives you an opportunity to save favourite places based on actual GPS position or simply by taping on map.
+MyPlaces is an iOS mobile application which gives you an opportunity to save favourite places based on actual GPS position or simply by tapping on map.
 Additional features:

 *  Sort places by date, time or address
 *  Add photo